interior of colosseum in Rome

 And then, finally, we’re in and the tour officially begins.
 The guide talks to us for quite a while about the history of the Colosseum and then invites us to trudge up three flights of very steep steps to look out over the arena.

-We emerge into a surging Sargasso Sea of visitors all packed cheek by jowl along the railing overlooking the arena.
-Everyone’s snapping selfies and I suppose communing with their inner gladiator.
-We walk and walk and walk some more around the perimeter to a slightly less crowded stretch of railing, and get our one minute of time to snap pics.
+We walk and walk and walk some more around the perimeter to a slightly less crowded stretch of railing, and get our one minute of time to snap pics of the ancient amphitheater.

-Is A Guided Tour Worth the Wait?
+Is A Guided Tour of the Rome Colosseum Worth the Wait?

-You may have guessed my opinion, which is Door #3.
-The entire tour/ordeal lasted about three hours, with the smallest number of minutes devoted to the tour and the largest to waiting for the tour.
 Now, to be fair, the extra security measures ate up a goodly chunk of that three hours.
 I don’t know if these measures will become the norm going forward, in which case be prepared for waits, or if it’s temporary.
 You’ll have to check that out before you book.

 I don’t blame the tour guide for all the waiting.
 She was doing her best in difficult circumstances and to her credit remained cheerful and upbeat throughout.
-I gave her a 5 Euro tip which appeared to surprise her, but hey, I figure she earned it.
-Most people either didn’t tip or gave her 5 euros for their entire party.
+I gave her a 5 Euro tip which appeared to surprise her, but hey, I figure she’d earned it.

 Touring the Colosseum On Your Own

-What about the second option—touring the Colosseum on your own?
+What about the second option—see the Colosseum on your own?
 I think it may be marginally the better option because you don’t need to arrive at a location two hours ahead of when you get in.
 Instead, you can go straight to the ticket line and take your chances.
 The wait could be 10 minutes or two hours.

 You could also buy your ticket online.
-You’ll still need to stand in line-ups, but perhaps not for quite so long.
+You’ll still need to stand in line-ups, but not for quite so long.
 It’s difficult to say.
 We bought our “skip-the-line” tickets to Pompeii online and still had to wait in line about 20 minutes to exchange the online tickets for real tickets.

 When To Visit the Colosseum